Jesse Winker Player Props: Brewers vs. Giants

 Jesse Winker At The Plate

-- In 44.7% of his 38 games this season, Winker has picked up at least one hit.
-He's also had five multi-hit games.
+- Winker has picked up a hit in 43.6% of his 39 games this year, with multiple hits in 12.8% of those games.

-- He has not hit a long ball in his 38 games this year.
+- He has not hit a home run in his 39 games this year.

-- Winker has driven in a run in eight games this year (21.1%), including four games with more than one RBI (10.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 20.5% of his games this season, Winker has driven in at least one run.
+In four of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.